Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 - Pick OU: Under (147.5)

 Creighton has a 5-2-0 record against the spread so far this season compared to Nebraska, who is 5-1-0 ATS.
-In terms of hitting the over, games involving the Bluejays are 4-3-0 and the Cornhuskers are 4-2-0.
-The two teams score 164.9 points per game, 17.4 more points than this matchup's total.
+The Bluejays have a 4-3-0 record hitting the over, while games involving the Cornhuskers have a record of 4-2-0 when it comes to hitting the over.
+The teams combine to score 164.9 points per game, 17.4 more points than this matchup's total.

 Sportsbook Promo Codes